kali/lackr/doc/embed.md

 ------------

 Lackr main entry point a _proxy_.
 Lackr contains a basic implementation called _BaseProxy_ which is mostly meant to be use is unit and integration tests.
-The usefull one is its subclass _InterpolrProxy_, which embeds an instance of Interpolr.
+The useful one is its subclass _InterpolrProxy_, which embeds an instance of Interpolr.

-BaseProxy, as well as InterpolrProxy delegates all Http queries to one or several backends server through the composable Backend abstraction.
-Composing Backend allows build complex scenarios like ring based sharding, try-and-pass request handling, abstracting finally in process backends as well as real http backends.
+BaseProxy, as well as InterpolrProxy delegates all HTTP queries to one or several backends server through the composable Backend abstraction.
+Composing Backend allows build complex scenarios like ring based sharding, try-and-pass request handling, abstracting finally in process backends as well as real HTTP backends.

 Interpolr is where all the magic will happen.
-ESI detection, handlebars expansion, and smart json management.
+ESI detection, handlebars expansion, and smart JSON management.

 A typical setup, like the one discussed in getting-started will look like this: